 Find personalized, proven treatment for morphine addiction.Get Help Today

 Doctors are careful when determining the dosage of morphine to give to a patient because the drug can cause severe side effects in high doses.
-When taken as prescribed, morphine usually causes side effects such as pain relief, decreased hunger and decreased cough.
+When taken as prescribed, morphine usually causes pain relief, decreased hunger and decreased cough.